Start the Charitable Giving Conversation

 Your role can be essential in helping your clients be generous forever.

-A Canadian study has shown that:
+A study by U.S. Trust and The Philanthropic Initiative has shown that:

 - Proper tax and estate planning helps clients reduce taxes and protect wealth.